 In people with diabetes, high blood sugar damages the walls of the small blood vessels in the eye, altering their structure and function.
 These vessels may thicken, leak, develop clots, close off, or grow balloon-like defects called microaneurysms.
-Frequently, fluid accumulates in the part of the retina used in tasks such as reading; this condition is called macular edema.
-In advanced cases, the retina is robbed of its blood supply and grows new, but defective, vessels -- a process called neovascularization.
+Sometimes, fluid collects in the part of the retina used in tasks such as reading; this condition is called macular edema.
+In advanced cases, the retina is robbed of its blood supply and grows new, but defective, vessels, a process called neovascularization.
 These fragile vessels can bleed, creating vision-impairing hemorrhages, scar tissue, and separation of the retina from the back of the eye (retinal detachment).
 The new vessels can also block fluid flow within the eye, producing glaucoma.

 Testing and Diagnosing Diabetic Retinopathy

 When you visit an eye doctor, they will question you about your medical history and vision and will ask you to read an eye chart.
 The doctor will then examine your retina using an instrument called an ophthalmoscope.